-NOTE: If "Unlock All Doors 1st Press" is programmed all doors will unlock when you grab hold of the front driver's door handle.
-To select between "Unlock Driver Door 1st Press" and "Unlock All Doors 1st Press", refer to "Uconnect TouchTM Settings" in "Understanding Your Instrument Panel" for further information.
+NOTE: If "Unlock All Doors 1st Press" is programmed all doors will unlock when you grab hold of the driver's front door handle.
+To select between "Unlock Driver Door 1st Press" and "Unlock All Doors 1st Press", refer to 2 "Uconnect TouchTM Settings" in "Understanding Your Instrument Panel" for further information.